-- 1. Exhibits should be delivered to the 4-H Exhibit Building on Sunday, August 12 from noon-4:30pm.
-Pickup will be Saturday, August 18 from 10-10:30 pm, or Sunday, August 19 from 9:30-11:30am. - 2.
-Exhibit is to have 5 different vegetable groups represented. - 3.
-Each vegetable group will display 3 uniform vegetables of that type on a 9" plate which will be provided. - 4.
-All vegetables must be grown by the exhibitor in their own space in the family garden or in pots. - 5.
-This exhibit will include 5 photographs.
-Each photograph will include the exhibitor and a plant from which each vegetable type will be harvested for the exhibit. - 6.
-The exhibit will also include an essay of 250 words or less titled "What Gardening Means to Me".
-If typed, the essay should be double spaced in 14 pt. font.
-If handwritten, it needs to be legible. - 7.
-Photographs and essay need to be mounted on cardboard or foam board that measures not more than 15"x20". - 8.
-Cash awards for Grand Champion and Reserve Grand Champion.

-Note: Fill in the blank in the class number with the appropriate number below:

-Junior - 1; Intermediate - 2; Senior - 3 712 100 52\The Bounty

-SCIENCE, TECHNOLOGY, ENGINEERING AND INDUSTRIAL ARTS SCIENCE
+712 200 032 Poster or Display, describing results of 4-H member's experimental garden.
+Display not to exceed 30"Wx24"Dx 36"H. VEGETABLE EXHIBITS, SENIORS 712 100 013 Plate Exhibit of One Type, limit 5 entries 712 100 023 Vegetable Collection Exhibit, include 5 different vegetables in same amounts required as in plate exhibits.
+712 100 033 Commercial Display, include 10 lb. unit of produce with record of costs of commercial garden.
+712 200 043 Project Display, describing the experimental design and results of an experiment in commercial gardening.
+Display not to exceed 30"Wx24"Dx 36"H. THE BOUNTY- COUNTY CLASSES Exhibits should be delivered to the 4-H Exhibit Building on Sun., Aug.
+11 from noon-4:30pm.
+Pickup will be Sat., Aug.
+17 from 10-10:30 pm, or Sun., Aug.
+18 from 9:30-11:30am.
+Exhibit is to have 5 different vegetable groups represented.
+3. Each vegetable group will display 3 uniform vegetables of that type on a 9" plate which will be provided.
+4. All vegetables must be grown by the exhibitor in their own space in the family garden or in pots.
+5. This exhibit will include 5 photographs.
+Each photograph will include the exhibitor and a plant from which each vegetable type will be harvested for the exhibit.
+6. The exhibit will also include an essay of 250 words or less titled "What Gardening Means to Me".
+If typed, the essay should be double spaced in 14 pt font.
+If handwritten, it needs to be legible.
+7. Photographs and essay need to be mounted on cardboard or foam board that measures not more than 15"x20".
+8. Cash awards for Grand Champion and Reserve Grand Champion.
+Note: Fill in the blank in the class number with the appropriate number below: Junior - 1, Intermediate - 2, Senior - 3 712 100 52 The Bounty SCIENCE, TECHNOLOGY ENGINEERING & INDUSTRIAL ARTS SCIENCE INVESTIGATION DISPLAY 1.
+Open to any enrolled 4-H member.

-- 1. Open to any enrolled 4-H member. - 2.
-The purpose of this type of exhibit is for members to communicate the processes and outcomes of a scientific investigation they design and conduct themselves. - 3.
-The display must include: (1) a question or hypothesis, (2) an investigative procedure (What was done?), (2) the data collection or observation method (How was it collected/observed), (3) a report of the data collected or observations made, (4) an analysis of the data collected or observations made (How do you interpret the data and evidence?), (5) a conclusion addressing the original question or hypothesis (Does the evidence support or refute your claim?).
-Intermediate and Senior Exhibits must include a data chart and a graph or other visual representation of the data. - 4.
-See display rules and requirements under COMMUNICATIONS section, EDUCATIONAL DISPLAYS.
-5. County/State Fair: Members may enter - Note: Fill in the blank in the class number with the appropriate number below: Junior 1; Int.
-2; Sr. 3; Club 4 one exhibit per class in their level.
+2. The purpose of this type of exhibit is for members to communicate the processes and outcomes of a scientific investigation they design and conduct themselves.
+3. The display must include: (1) a question or hypothesis, (2) an investigative procedure (What was done?), (2) the data collection or observation method (How was it collected/ observed), (3) a report of the data collected or observations made, (4) an analysis of the data collected or observations made (How do you interpret the data and evidence?), (5) a conclusion addressing the original question or hypothesis (Does the evidence support or refute your claim?).
+Intermediate and Senior Exhibits must include a data chart and a graph or other visual representation of the data.
+4. Club exhibits are to be entered under the club name but must include the names of all members and leaders.
+This may be on a separate paper securely attached to the back of the Dedicated to supporting the FFA and 4-H programs in our community!